VSciFlight/selenium_team_3/README.md

 * Tests folder contains the test suites and test cases for each requirement
 * utils.py is a file which takes in the imports
 * locators.py is a file which indexes elements in the webpage
+* run_all.cmd runs all the tests in a sequence, non stop

 ### [Sum of errors we discovered can be found here](https://docs.google.com/spreadsheets/d/1VvUd2FPTsDQSyj9s7KK2liYoMto5XbzG_3cb7UyAajo/edit?usp=sharing)